darkswapfoundation/zkane/memory-bank/activeContext.md

 # Active Context - ZKane Professional Design Transformation

 ## Current Task
-Designing a sophisticated, professional frontend for ZKane Privacy Pool that reflects advanced cryptographic concepts while maintaining accessibility for both technical users and newcomers.
+The current task is to ensure the ZKane frontend is stable, fully functional, and ready for deployment.
+This includes resolving any outstanding bugs, updating documentation, and verifying that all features are working as expected.

 ## Design Transformation Overview
-Moving from the current functional but basic interface to enterprise-grade privacy infrastructure design:
+The frontend has undergone a significant design transformation, moving from a basic interface to an enterprise-grade privacy infrastructure design.

 ### Key Design Shifts
 1. **Visual Identity**: From emoji-based to professional geometric iconography